 Leader: For those who know the agony of betrayal by others.
 Lord, hear us.
-All: Lord, hear our prayer.

-Leader: For those whose lives are at the bottom of the social heap.
+Leader: For those who find their lives unvalued by others.
 Lord, hear us.

-Leader: That all who follow this cross may accept to be broken and consumed in the service of others.
+Leader: That all who follow this cross may be consumed in the service of others.
 Lord, hear us.
-All: Lord, hear our prayer.